MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-spatialmanipulation/packages/spatialmanipulation/bounds-control.md

 BoundsControl will attempt to calculate the bounds of the associated object automatically.
 If a specific bounds shape is desired, check the `OverrideBounds` option and specify the bounds object directly.
 The bounds calculation system will only calculate the bounds for the specified override object.

 The `BoundsCalculationMethod` influences how the algorithm calculates bounds.
-If the visual shape of the enclosed object does not necessarily match the collider, or vice versa, developers can adjust the calculation method to prefer using renderer or collider bounds, or a combination of both.
+If the visual shape of the enclosed object doesn't necessarily match the collider, or the opposite is true, developers can adjust the calculation method to prefer using renderer or collider bounds, or a combination of both.

 Regardless of calculation method, the `Padding` option will pad the bounds uniformly in world units.
 When the bounds are flattened, the flattened axis is not padded.